AlibabaCloudDocs/nas/intl.en-US/Product Introduction/Storage types.md

 # Storage types {#concept_61136_zh .concept}

-NAS provides two storage types: NAS normal and Cloud Paralled File System \(CPFS\).

--   applies to distributed file storage scenarios and provides two product types: capacity type and SSD performance type.
+NAS provides three storage types: Capacity type，Performance type and Extreme type.

--   CPFS is a parallel file system.
-It is now in the beta testing phase.

 The following table describes the advantages and application scenarios of each storage type: